serverless/dashboard/docs/faq/auth.md

 **What’s an organization?
 Where did my organization name come from?**

 An organization is a unique tenant within the Serverless suite of products (including Serverless Dashboard, Serverless Cloud, and Serverless Console).
-This name must be unique, and we randomly assign you a combination of words as your organization name if you're using Console for the first time.
+This name must be unique, and we randomly assign a combination of words as your organization name if you're using Console for the first time.

 **Can I change my org name?**